KungPhoo/ba67-basic/readme.md

 -------------------------------------------------------------
 ## Keywords, Commands, Functions
-The following is a list of the BASIC hardcoded language tokens you can use to write programs.
+The following is a list of the BASIC hard-coded language tokens you can use to write programs.
 They are split in 3 groups, where the first two can be considered as one - only if you want to look at the source code, you will find these